Father-Focused, Family-First,

 If you can’t agree on how to divide the property, a Minnesota family law judge will decide for you.
 When doing this, they will consider several factors, such as:

-Since this is a no-fault divorce state, one factor that is not considered is which spouse chose to end the marriage and why.
-So, even if your wife committed adultery or was the one who initiated the divorce, this won’t affect property division.
+Since Minnesota is a no-fault divorce state, courts do not consider which spouse chose to end the marriage or the reasons behind it when dividing marital property.
+This means that even if your wife committed adultery or was the one who filed for divorce, these factors will not influence how assets are distributed.

 What Property Is Divided During Divorce?